 Questionable charges on credit cards.

 Forged signatures on any documents.

 An elderly person’s reluctance to talk about financial issues.

 If you see any of the above signs, reach out to a dedicated financial elder abuse attorney in Orange County as soon as possible.

 You may be wondering what type of person would take advantage of an elderly person for financial gain.
 Well, sadly, family members are often the ones committing elder financial abuse.
 In-home caregivers also have access to an elderly person’s financial information, credit cards, checkbook, and more.
 If an elderly person is in a nursing home, any member of the facility’s staff can gain access to his finances with a little work and deception.

 If you have a loved one who is vulnerable to financial abuse, you need to remain vigilant and regularly examine his or her finances.
-If you do notice anything suspicious, call the legal team at Siegel Law for a free case evaluation.
-Just dial 562-645-4145.
-Siegel Law serves clients from Tustin, Irvine, Santa Ana, Huntington Beach, Long Beach and all nearby areas in Southern California.
+If you do notice anything suspicious, call the Orange County financial elder abuse lawyer at Siegel Law for a free case evaluation.
+Contact us today to learn how we can help you.

 Client Review: 5/5 ★ ★ ★ ★ ★